ironsheep/P2-vscode-langserv-extension/README.md

 - File navigation from **Outline View**
 - File navigation from **Object Hierarchy View**
 - **Edit Mode** support à la Parallax **Propeller Tool** [Insert, Overtype and Align]
-- Provides rich companion themes for use with non-color backgrounds or with colored backgrounds as well as Syntax only theme (mostly used during semantic highlighting development
+- Provides rich companion themes for use with non-color backgrounds or with colored backgrounds as well as Syntax only theme (mostly used during semantic highlighting development.
+- **Compile/Download Support** built-in:
+   - Auto detection of installed compilers; supports flexspin (and PNut when on Windows)
+   - Status Bar control for enable/disable of debug() compilation.
+   - Status Bar control of download to RAM or FLASH.
+   - Status Bar control over which PropPlug to use.

 ### Up next
 We are working on the next updates: